Life Framework

 - Exercise self-discipline in pursuit of virtue

-- Persevere through difficulty and discomfort
+- Persevere through discomfort without becoming reckless

 - Balance effort with rest, intensity with moderation

-Through temperance, my strength learns restraint—when to push forward and when to pull back, when to act and when to wait.
+Through temperance, my strength learns restraint, when to push forward and when to pull back, when to act and when to wait.

 Mind